Manjakaranja/Project-0-Classify-lung-cancer/README.md

-# Project Title: Project 0 CLC
+# Project Title: Project 0 Chopper

 ## Overview
 This notebook is intended for **viewing purposes only**.
 It showcases some of my work and is shared here to provide insights to recruiters or fellow data scientists.